-- Faster response to changing customer demands: Business analysis tools allow the professionals to adopt marketing strategies and products to the ever-changing market.
+- Faster response to changing customer demands: Business analysis tools allow professionals to adopt marketing strategies and products to the ever-changing market.
 This becomes important with the advent of new industries.
-Clients prefer corporations which are willing to change or launch products more suited to their needs.
+Clients prefer corporations that are willing to change or launch products more suited to their needs.

-- Synchronizing financial and operational strategies: Business intelligence allows the use of tools, such as portfolio optimization, innovative planning, and process management, to help synchronise financial and operational strategies.
+- Synchronizing financial and operational strategies: Business intelligence allows the use of tools, such as portfolio optimization, innovative planning, and process management, to help synchronize financial and operational strategies.

 - Gaining a competitive edge: Data in itself doesn’t have any value, value is assigned based on the insight it can generate.
 MBA professionals can develop insights using the business analysis tools and use them to take decisions which gives them a competitive edge over peers.

 We can see why the specialization in business analysis has become a popular specialization in MBA candidates.
 MBA in business analytics job roles hence offers a vast range of choices when it comes to MBA in business career options, including the most sought c-suite jobs.
 These careers are not limited to multinational corporations but to every sector in the industry.
 Some of the MBA in Business Analytics job roles are: